feedaaa/feedaaa/README.md

 Hi, I'm Fathima
 ========================

-Software Developer
+UX/UI Designer & Software Developer
 ------------------

-Aspiring software development student at 42 Abu Dhabi, passionate about design (graphic, game, web).
+Software development student at 42 Abu Dhabi, passionate about design (graphic, game, web).
 Driven by creativity and bringing ideas to life.
 Eager to combine tech skills with design flair for impactful solutions.